d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 - **--update_repository**

-If true uploads the component/binary on to the Repository, Default[True].
+If true, uploads the component/binary on to the Repository.
+The default is set to True.

 - **--update_target**

-If true the uploaded component/binary will be flashed, Default[False].
+If true, the uploaded component/binary will be flashed.
+The default is set to False.

 #### Inputs
 None